bogdanlab/RHOGE/README.md

 RHOGE
 ================
 Nick Mancuso
-2018-02-27
+2018-02-28

-RHOGE is an R package that computes estimates the genome-wide genetic correlation between two complex traits (diseases) as a function of predicted gene expression effect on trait (\\rho\_{ge}).
-Given output from two transcriptome-wide association studies, RHOGE estimates the mediating effect of predicted gene expression and estimates the correlation of effect sizes.
+RHOGE is an R package that estimates the genome-wide genetic correlation between two complex traits (diseases) as a function of predicted gene expression effect on trait (\\rho\_{ge}).
+Given output from two transcriptome-wide association studies, RHOGE estimates the mediating effect of predicted gene expression and estimates the correlation of effect sizes across traits (diseases).
 This approach is extended to a bi-directional regression that provides putative causal directions between traits with non-zero \\rho\_{ge}.

 This approach is described in: